 If you have HCM, it’s important to talk to your doctor about further screening for your children and other first degree relatives (brothers, sisters and parents).
 This screening will include an ECG and/or echocardiography.

 Some people may be referred for genetic testing, which involves a simple blood test that is sent away to a laboratory for DNA testing.
-At the moment genetic testing for HCM is still being evaluated and is not routinely recommended.
-For more information contact the Cardiac Inherited Disease Group.
+Genetic testing for HCM may be useful for family screening, but should be done with pre-testing advice and within a specialised cardiac genetics service, such as the Cardiac Inherited Disease Group.

 Treatments for hypertrophic cardiomyopathy